ZT-Pepite/test-c3-book/src/writing_template/NEW_CHAPTER/README.md

 *[Insert here]*

 ## Section titles (3-5 sections)
 > Same as chapter titles, actionable names are also recommended for section titles.
->
-> make clear what readers are going to learn from the section.
+Make clear what readers are going to learn from the section.
 >
 > Keep an appropriate length of the title.
 3-5 words would be preferred.